gauravjain9999/E-Shopify/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.1.

+## Note:

-## NOTE:- Before starting Project Please run this command in terminal where your project localted json-server --watch db.json to connect with local server.
+Before starting Project Please run this command in terminal where your project localted json-server --watch db.json to connect with local server.

 ## Development server